 Humans by nature are social beings; they need to be with others and form relationships.
-However, our relationship behaviours do not come naturally, rather they are learned based on the surrounding and parenting styles.
+However, our relationship behaviors do not come naturally, rather they are learned based on the surrounding and parenting styles.
 (Schneider, Gruman & Coutts, 2005, p.77).
-According to psychologists, the kind of relationships infants have with their parents or primary caregivers becomes the blueprint for their later life behaviours and relationships.
+According to psychologists, the kind of relationships infants have with their parents or primary caregivers become the blueprint for their later life behaviors and relationships.
 Schneider, Gruman & Coutts, 2005).

 Diana Baumrind developed a theory of four unique parenting styles that reflect the two dimensions of parenting; they are demandingness and responsiveness (Arnett, 2010.
 Demandingness points to the degree to which parents are demanding; have rules and expectations for their kids.
 It shows the level of controlling and monitoring parents have on the children.
 Responsiveness, on the other hand, reflects the level which parents are supportive and sensitive to the needs of their children.
 It shows the amount of affection, love, and warmth parents express towards children.
 (Arnett, 2010).

 Based on these two dimensions, we can deduce the four parenting styles which include:

 Parenting has been found to influence and affect adolescents and adults.
 It also affects the relationships we form with other people in a similar form that attachment styles may have.